-Tons Of Celebrities Is In House!
+Tons Of Celebrities Are In House!
 Watching Super Bowl In Chrissy Teigen Way

 Early birds to the big event

-The mother-of-one looked glam as her hair was slicked back in a high ponytail, and putting on a smokey eye make-up.
+The mother-of-one looked glam as her hair was slicked back in a high ponytail and putting on a smokey eye makeup.
 She finishes the look with a berry-colored lipstick.

 [Featured Image by Frazer Harrison/Getty Images]